Organ donation law in Crown dependencies

 Organ donation law on the Isle of Man

-The current legislation in the Isle of Man is to opt in to organ and tissue donation, you can do this by joining the NHS Organ Donor Register.
+The Isle of Man will continue to operate an ‘opt in’ consent system until 1 January 2026.
+You can opt in to organ and tissue donation by joining the NHS Organ Donor Register.
 You can also record a decision not to be a donor.

 More information